Pansomonadida

-The pansomonads, suborder Pansomonadina (known before as order Pansomonadida), are a group of heterotrophic protists that belong to the phylum Cercozoa.
+The pansomonads, order Pansomonadida, are a group of heterotrophic protists that belong to the phylum Cercozoa.
 Some of them are helioflagellates, with characteristics of heliozoans and amoebo-flagellates.

 Morphology and ecology

-They are gliding phagotrophs that inhabit the soil and, unlike Allapsina, typically form rounded lamellar pseudopodia (= lamellipodia) that spread over surfaces.
+They are gliding phagotrophs that inhabit the soil and, unlike Allapsidae, typically form rounded lamellar pseudopodia (= lamellipodia) that spread over surfaces.
 They have two dense rhizoplasts linked with each mature centriole.
 Their centrioles are orthogona or parallel to each other.
 The transition zone of their cilia has a dense distal plate.
 They are either bacterivorous or algivorous—bacterivorous forms may have haptopodia.

 Classification

-Before they became a suborder of Glissomonadida, pansomonads formed a separate order called Pansomonadida.
 Phylogenetic analyses consistently showed that the two orders were sister groups, and it was proposed that pansomonads had evolved from glissomonads.
-At the same time, Viridiraptoridae was recovered as more closely related to the known pansomonads at the time than to any other glissomonad, which prompted the inclusion of viridiraptorids within pansomonads.
+At the same time, Viridiraptoridae was recovered as more closely related to the known pansomonads at the time than to glissomonads, which prompted the inclusion of viridiraptorids within pansomonads.
+Adl et al., 2019 excludes viridiraptorids and pansomonads from glissomonads.
 The current taxonomy of the pansomonads is: